vibilanj/ghc_benchmarking/README.md

 ```sh
 python run.py
 ```
+This will take roughly two minutes per package.
+However, this time may vary depending on your system's performance and network speed.

 4. The timing data is stored under the `timing_data` directory, and the plots are saved in the `plots` directory.